SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/assign.md

 ![ ]({% include asset.html path="images/assign/unnamed-chunk-4-1.png" %})
 {:.captioned}

+In this plot, the colors were manually changed using `scale_color_manual` to black and red.
+Because there are two levels of `SEX`, two color are expected.

 ===

 Figures are constructed in [ggplot2](){:.rlib} as layers of shapes, from the axes on up through the `geom_*` elements.
 The natural file type for storing such figures at "infinite" resolution are PDF (for print) or SVG (for online).
+Use the function `ggsave` to save as an image.